The mobile of hope (Part 1)

 |Objective: To plan the creation of a mobile made up of hopeful messages!|

 - Coloured pencils and markers

-Sketch your ideas.
+- Sketch your ideas.
 Now that you've got a bunch of great ideas, it's time to see what they look like!
-In the “draft” area of your sheet, sketch a picture of your vacuum o' worries.
-It's not your final creation yet, so these drawings don't need to be too neat.
-It's mainly to see if your ideas work and to change them if necessary.
+In the “draft” area of your sheet, make a sketch of your mobile.
+This will allow you to test your ideas and change them if necessary before you put it all together.
 You'll find that you'll have lots of new ideas as you start to create!

 That's all for now!
 Don't forget that this activity is only the first part of your creative project!
 You can start the second part—Creative Construction—right after this one or after you've done the Philosophical Picnic, but we recommend that you at least take a break.
 You've earned it!